jinantonic/RW-Lab-3/lecture-review/Answer-1.md

 </br>

 ![Sketch](/images/obs.png)
-As you can see in the screenshot above, we can create a new Observable type instance(myObservable) and myObservable.subsribe() will return a subscription object.
+As you can see in the screenshot above, we can create a new Observable type instance (myObservable) and myObservable.subscribe() will return a subscription object.

 </br>

-The reactive stream model provides modelling synchronous and asynchronous boundaries, handlling features following the given principles and getting all benefits of reasoning with APIs.
-Streams ensures a balance between data flowing from the producer and demand flowing from the user.
-You can visualise a use case as streams of data flowing through channels and being transformed through a set of operators.
-The use case can be modeled as a series of transformations and the reactive stream would be the abstraction of modelling.
-This model will make a flow of first-class abstraction, thereby decoupling the operators from the concerns of when data arrives or leaves them.
-Data can be processed asynchronously, and the operators have no clue about this fact.
-This makes your model more modular because you’ve now decoupled the operators from the data flow, and both can evolve and scale independently within your model.
+A **reactive stream model** provides modelling synchronous and asynchronous boundaries, handling features following the given principles and getting all benefits of reasoning with APIs.
+Streams ensure a balance between data flowing from the producer and demand flowing from the user.
+You can envision a use case as streams of data flowing through channels and being transformed through a set of operators.
+The use case can be modelled as a series of conversions and the reactive stream would be the  modelling abstraction.
+This model will make a flow of first-class abstraction, by such means separating the operators from the concerns of when data arrives or leaves them.
+Data can be processed asynchronously while the operators have no clue about this.
+This will makes your model more modular because the operators are decoupled from the data flow, so that both can develop and scale independently within your model.

-A stream model explains how to reconstruct the underlying signals from individual stream items.
-Thus, understanding the model is a prerequisite for stream processing and stream mining.
-In particular, the computational complexity of a data stream problem often depends on the complexity of the model that describes the input.